Bones of the Moon: Plot summary

-In New York City, Cullen James' greatest wishes are being fulfilled: She marries her best friend; she travels in Europe; she has a baby daughter.
+In New York City, Cullen James' greatest wishes are fulfilled: she marries her best friend, travels in Europe, and has a baby daughter.

 But by night, bizarre dreams begin to intrude.
 In her dreams, Cullen visits a strange land called Rondua, where the sea is full of fish with mysterious names.
 She and a huge dog named Mr. Tracy escort a young boy named Pepsi across places such as the Northern Stroke, the Mountains of Coin and Brick, and the Plain of Forgotten Machines.
 Together they search for the Bones of the Moon, five bones that grant power over Rondua.

 As Cullen's days become more disjointed and episodic, her dreams grow in intensity.
 While searching for the last of the bones, she learns more about the adversary she and her dream friends race against.
 Bit by bit, the events in Rondua start affecting her life on earth, intersecting in unpleasant, then frightening ways.